Nearsightedness in Materials with Indirect Band Gaps: Tight Binding Models

 \subsection{Direct and Indirect Band Gaps}

 Next, we review the concepts of direct and indirect band gaps.
 For this purpose, we first recall the Bloch transform, which provides a decomposition of $\Ham^{\rm ref}$, denoted by $\Hxi$ for all $\bxi \in \Gamma^*$.
 For more details, see \Cref{appd:bloch_trans}.
 By applying an eigenvalue decomposition for $\Hxi$, we can obtain energy band structure of the system and subsequently distinguish between direct and indirect band gaps.
+The Bloch fibres of $\Ham^{\rm ref}$ are given by